Trey Hensley

-Trey Hensley (born 1990) is an American singer-songwriter and guitarist.
+Trey Aaron Hensley (born 1990) is an American singer-songwriter and guitarist.
 Hensley made his first public appearance on the Grand Ole Opry at age 11 with Marty Stuart and Earl Scruggs.
 Hensley moved to Nashville in 2013 and formed a duo with dobro player Rob Ickes.
 Hensley and Ickes released the GRAMMY-nominated album Before the Sun Goes Down (2015) on Compass Records label, The Country Blues (2016), and World Full of Blues (2019).